 British heavyweight David Price wants a rematch with Tony Thompson and would consider fighting in the United States for a smaller share of the revenue.

-lost his 15-fight unbeaten record with a shock second-round defeat on Saturday.
+The Liverpudlian, 29, lost his 15-fight unbeaten record with a shock second-round defeat on Saturday.

 "If it meant me taking a little bit less money to get the chance to avenge it then it is something we could look at," Price told BBC Sport.

 "Going to America to fight would all be part of the learning experience."